-Two popular ABHPs are health savings accounts (HSAs) and health reimbursement arrangements (HRAs), including qualified small employer HRAs (QSEHRAs) made specifically for small businesses and nonprofits with fewer than 50 full-time equivalent employees (FTEs).
+Two popular ABHPs are health savings accounts (HSAs) and health reimbursement arrangements (HRAs), including qualified small employer HRAs (QSEHRAs) that the federal government made specifically for small businesses and nonprofits with fewer than 50 full-time equivalent employees (FTEs).

-While HSAs and QSEHRAs fulfill different functions, they're both valuable and—when arranged correctly—can even be used together to create a standout health benefits package for employees.
+While HSAs and QSEHRAs fulfill different functions, they're both valuable and—when arranged correctly—employers can pair them together to create a standout employee benefits package.

 In this article, we'll go over the differences between an HSA and a QSEHRA, how they can work together, and why small employers should consider offering both at the same time.